sunyatin/qna/archives/accepted_runs/README.md

-This directory contains full information about the twenty accepted runs of our structured model introduced in Tournebize & Chikhi (2023).
+This directory contains full information about the twenty accepted runs of the structured model introduced in Tournebize & Chikhi (2023).

 The `model_plots` directory contains the visual representation of the runs (in SVG format), obtained using the [`demesdraw`](https://github.com/grahamgower/demesdraw) python library.